ralequi/hptimelib/README.md

 # High Performance Timing Library

 Currently in development phase.
-(Making it user-friendly)
+(Adding MultiThread Support)

-Current version works fine with 100ns resolution, but it will support up to 1ns without losing performance in the next commits.
+Current version supports up to 1ns resolution.

 This library **only** works on **Intel Processors**.